BenCaiello/isoSegDenoise/README.md

 final development steps:

     1).
-Documentation --> this means editing and putting onto readthedocs
+Documentation --> this means editing and putting onto Read the Docs

 ## isoSegDenoise